rickardd/angular2-rails4-heroku-template/README.md

 11. #### Test the app locally and then add, commit and push to Heroku.

+The deployed app can be found here https://ng2-ror-heroku-v2.herokuapp.com

 I was following article belove to get started although I change the flow a bit. http://angularonrails.wpengine.com/deploy-angular-cli-webpack-project-heroku/